helidon-io/helidon/docs/modules/injection/declarative.md

 component is supported, and `Http.Entity` cannot be combined with `Http.FormParam` components.

+For declarative server endpoints, `Http.Entity` supports both a direct entity type and `Optional<T>`.
+A direct entity is mandatory, and the request fails if the entity is missing.
+An optional entity is `Optional.empty()` when the request has no entity.
+This behavior applies both to endpoint method parameters and to `Http.RequestParams` record components.

 The named value annotations include `Http.HeaderParam`, `Http.CookieParam`, `Http.QueryParam`, `Http.FormParam`, and `Http.PathParam`.
 They support scalar
 values, `Optional<T>`, `List<T>`, and `Optional<List<T>>`.
 For server endpoints,